uisneach/uisneach.github.io/source/_posts/Religion-Across-the-Aions.md

 ---
 title: Religion Across the Aions
-author: GoF
+author: Ogmios
-description: The turning of the stars guides our civilization at the highest level.
+description: The turning of the stars guides our civilizations at the highest level.
 date: 2021-10-02 11:41:00
 twitter_link: 'https://x.com/ogmios/status/1444326559263903745'
 tags: